GooFit/GooFit/docs/documentation.md

 and `indices[4]` is just 0; so in other words, `x` is the first observable in the event.
-In the case of the single Gaussian, it is also the *only* observable, so we’ve done quite a bit of work to arrive at a zero that we knew from the start; but in more complex fits this would not be true.
+In the case of the single Gaussian, it is also the *only* observable, so we've done quite a bit of work to arrive at a zero that we knew from the start; but in more complex fits this would not be true.
 The `x` variable could be observable number 5, for all we know to the contrary in the general case.
 Likewise the mean and sigma